There are a lot of hidden gems in Asheville, NC that you should definitely know about when you decide to go there for a visit.

 Frequently Asked Questions on 10 Unforgettable Things to do in Asheville, NC

 Asheville is a pretty quaint city in the mountains in western North Carolina.
 Not far away is the Biltmore Estate and access to the Blue Ridge Parkway.

 Asheville is also known for its craft beer scene:

 New Belgium Brewery in Asheville, NC

 Sit outside on the deck, enjoy a freshly brewed beer, and watch the people floating by on the lazy river.

 Get a bite to eat from the Food Trucks and enjoy the music or play corn hole.
 It is a nice hangout for a late afternoon and a good way to start the evening.

 River Arts District

-Go for a stroll and explore the new developed artsy district.
-Pretty funky, a little hippie, but if you like it a little different you are at the right place.
+Go for a stroll and explore the newly developed artsy district.
+Pretty funky, a little hippie, but if you like it a little differently you are at the right place.

 After dinner walk up the street and have a drink at the Wedge Studios.
-Definitely a place to go and to check out.
-Interesting welding objects are displayed and incorporated in the rustic area.
+Definitely, a place to go and to check out.
+Interesting welding objects are displayed and incorporated into the rustic area.